Fermat-ORG/fermat-framework/README-GUI.md

     fermat-cbp-android-sub-app-crypto-broker-community-bitdubai

-Where: **cbp** is the platform, **android** is the device, **sub-app** is the type of project, **crypto-broker-community** es is the name of the project and **bitdubai** is the organization responsible for the components of this project.
+Where: **cbp** is the platform, **android** is the device, **sub-app** is the type of project, **crypto-broker-community** is the name of the project and **bitdubai** is the responsible organization for the components of this project.
 This means that the project is a SubApp called Crypto Broker Community developed for Android devices and created by BitDubai for the CBP platform.

 #### What's Inside an Android GUI Components Project